-Recognized as one of National Capital Region's Top Employers (2017)
+Recognized as one of National Capital Region's Top Employers (2018)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Jan 30, 2018)

-Here are some of the reasons why Algonquin College of Applied Arts & Technology was selected as one of National Capital Region's Top Employers (2017):
+Here are some of the reasons why Algonquin College of Applied Arts & Technology was selected as one of National Capital Region's Top Employers (2018):

-- Algonquin College provides exceptional family-friendly benefits including a full year of paid leave for mothers and parental leave top-up ranging between 35 to 37 weeks for fathers and adoptive parents -- the College also offers the option to extend their parental leave into an unpaid leave of absence and the convenience of onsite daycare upon their return
+- Algonquin College provides exceptional family-friendly benefits, including a full year of paid leave for mothers and parental leave top-up ranging between 35 to 37 weeks for fathers and adoptive parents -- the College also offers the option to extend their parental leave into an unpaid leave of absence and the convenience of onsite daycare upon their return

 - Algonquin College created a leadership development program for women in order to empower and better prepare female employees for future leadership opportunities and enhance awareness regarding the importance of women in leadership and gender equality

 - An environmentally conscious employer, Algonquin College maintains a dedicated steering committee to help embed sustainability within the organization's culture as well as an informal sustainability team which collaborates regularly with student-led sustainability clubs on a variety of activities

 After three decades working as a chef in restaurants, resorts and hotels across Canada, Russell Weir decided it was time to come home.
 Now executive chef at Algonquin College, Weir says his alma mater's employee engagement level and standards are even higher now than when he graduated from its culinary management program in 1980.
 "The energy among students and staff is truly inspiring," he says.